getpelican/pelican-plugins/webring/README.md

 # Webring Plugin

+**NOTE: [This plugin has been moved to its own repository](https://github.com/pelican-plugins/webring).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.**

 This plugin retrieves the latest posts from a list of web feeds and makes them available in templates, effectively creating a [partial webring][1].
 Posts are sorted from newer to older.